Bone fracture: Signs and symptoms

 Damage to adjacent structures such as nerves, muscles or blood vessels, spinal cord, and nerve roots (for spine fractures), or cranial contents (for skull fractures) may cause other specific signs and symptoms.

 Complications

-Some fractures may lead to serious complications including a condition known as compartment syndrome.
+Some fractures may lead to serious complications, including a condition known as compartment syndrome.
 If not treated, eventually, compartment syndrome may require amputation of the affected limb.
-Other complications may include non-union, where the fractured bone fails to heal or mal-union, where the fractured bone heals in a deformed manner.
+Other complications may include non-union, where the fractured bone fails to heal, or malunion, where the fractured bone heals in a deformed manner.
 One form of malunion is the malrotation of a bone, which is especially common after femoral and tibial fractures.